 Ref.
 Question Policy Principles K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
-Answe r Finding/Observation No Conduit is present but has steel fixings and other than as stated, no other significant observations were made at the time of the premises survey.
+Answe r Finding/Observation No No significant issues or observations made at the time of the premises survey.